Meteor-Community-Packages/Meteor-CollectionFS/packages/wabs/README.md

 ```

 ### Tips

-* Initially try specifying only the `accessKeyId`, `secretAccessKey`, and `bucket` options.
-Then, if it doesn't work, try adding the `region` option.
-The `region` option is not usually necessary, but for some S3 regions and setups, you might need it.
-* Once you have things working, you can add any other [global configuration options supported by the `aws-sdk`](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Service-Specific_Configuration).
-The most common will be `ACL`, for which the allowed values are:
-    * "private"
-    * "public-read"
-    * "public-read-write"
-    * "authenticated-read"
-    * "bucket-owner-read"
-    * "bucket-owner-full-control"

 Refer to the [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS)
 package documentation for more information.

-### Client, Server, and S3 credentials
+### Client, Server, and WABS credentials

-There are two approaches to safely storing your S3 credentials:
+There are two approaches to safely storing your WABS credentials:

-1. As system environment variables (Amazon's [recommended approach](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Credentials_from_Environment_Variables)).
+1. As system environment variables (Amazon's [recommended approach].
 2. As given in the above code but located in a directory named `server` (note: wrapping in `Meteor.isServer` is **NOT**
 secure).